sphinx-doc/sphinx/doc/domains.rst

 .. rst:directive:: .. py:currentmodule:: name

-   This directive tells Sphinx that the classes, functions etc. documented from here are in the given module (like :rst:dir:`py:module`), but it will not create index entries, an entry in the Global Module Index, or a link target for :rst:role:`mod`.
+   This directive tells Sphinx that the classes, functions etc. documented from here are in the given module (like :rst:dir:`py:module`), but it will not create index entries, an entry in the Global Module Index, or a link target for :rst:role:`py:mod`.
 This is helpful in situations where documentation for things in a module is spread over multiple files or sections -- one location has the :rst:dir:`py:module` directive, the others only :rst:dir:`py:currentmodule`.

 The following directives are provided for module and class contents: